Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Higgins collected 62 receiving yards in only career matchup, 10.5 fewer than his over/under for Sunday's game.
+- Higgins had 62 receiving yards in one career matchup against the Chiefs, 10.5 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).

-- Higgins did not have a touchdown catch in that contest against the Chiefs.
+- Higgins did not have a touchdown catch in that outing against the Chiefs.

 Recent Performances

-- Against the Titans in the AFC Divisional round, Higgins racked up 96 yards on seven receptions (nine targets).
+- In last week's game against the Titans, Higgins recorded seven catches for 96 yards.

-- Higgins has caught eight passes on 13 targets for 106 yards, averaging 35.3 yards over his last three games.
+- Higgins has accumulated eight catches for 106 yards during his last three games.
+He was targeted 13 times and averages 35.3 receiving yards.

 Higgins' Cincinnati Teammates